Random matrices: Determinantal formulas

 \subsection{Spacing distributions}

-Given a set $I\subset \gamma$, let $\mathcal{E}(I)$ be the probability that there is no eigenvalue in $I$.
-From this probability we can in particular deduce the \textbf{spacing distribution}, that is the probability that $[a, b]$ is an interval between two consecutive eigenvalues $a$ and $b$,
+Given a subset $I\subset \gamma$, let $\mathcal{E}(I)$ be the probability that there is no eigenvalue in $I$, which is called the \textbf{gap pobability}.
+From this probability we can in particular deduce the \textbf{spacing distribution}, i.e. the probability density that $[a, b]$ is an interval between two consecutive eigenvalues $a$ and $b$,

-In the case $I=[a,\infty)$, we find the probability that $a$ is the largest eigenvalue:
+In the case $I=[a,\infty)$, we find the probability density that $a$ is the largest eigenvalue:

 The probability $\mathcal{E}(I)$ is given by the matrix integral